Senthil360/RenderHub-DCTLs/README.md

 This collection features high-precision DCTLs and plugins designed to elevate your DaVinci Resolve workflow.

 🔗 **Official Website:** [RenderHub Plugins](https://renderhub.in/pages/plugins)
 ---
+## If you like to support my work you can purchase these same plugins at [renderhub.in](https://renderhub.in/pages/plugins)
+---

 ## 🛠️ Available Tools